Tenama-hub/Lenovo_Legion_Linux-Guide/README.md

 {[Official Website](https://cachyos.org/)} | {[Post-Install guide](https://wiki.cachyos.org/configuration/post_install_setup/)}
 - Comes with Plasma by default.
 Can install a different desktop environment during the installation process (same for the bootloader)
 - Pre-configured snapshots in case updates go bad (If you choose BTRFS+Limine by default)
-- One-click install for gaming packages (Steam, Lutris, Heroic, Mangohud with Goverlay + libraries needed)
+- One-click install for gaming packages (Steam, Lutris, Heroic, Mangohud with Goverlay + libraries needed) + nvidia drivers pre-installed
 - A functional software center that allows installing AUR and Flatpaks too
 - Bleeding edge distribution based on Arch Linux, which means you will get frequent updates
 - "Optimized" for your hardware, meaning you can get a boost in performance
 - Great documentation (wiki.cachyos.org)
-> (-) The optimizations done to installed packages can be a hit or miss, doesn't increase gaming performance significantly. \
+> (-) The so called "optimizations" can be a hit or miss, doesn't increase gaming performance significantly.
+They only do under certain workflows.\
-> (-) Updates can go bad due to it's bleeding edge nature.\
+> (-) Updates can go bad due to it's bleeding edge nature and you will experience several bugs here and there.\
 > (-) AUR isn't the safeset place to get your packages from.\
 > (-) Requires prior linux knowledge in order to properly use it.
-Not suitable for newbies or for production environments.
+Not suitable for newbies or for production environments.\
 </details>

-# __Distributions to avoid using!__
+# __Distributions to avoid!__
 <details>
 <summary>Debian (stable branch)</summary>